 MegaTraveller supplement Vilani and Vargr: The Coreward Races.
 At the end of the Long Night, an offworlder from a high tech world came to the low tech world Sikilar and used high technology to make the natives think he was an angel.
 He used this authority to set up a strict religious dictatorship that continues to the current day.

-In addition, the Black Library novel Dead Men Walking featured a cult which worshipped the Necrons as "Iron Gods".
+In addition, the Black Library novel Dead Men Walking featured a cult which worshiped the Necrons as "Iron Gods".

 This was how Goge Vandire was able to convince the Sisters of Battle (then Brides of the Emperor) to join him.
 He declared himself being protected by the emperor and had his bodyguard shoot him with his sidearm.
 Vandire later remarks on the backwardness of the cult, and how they didn't know about the Conversion Field built into the Rosarius (a symbol of faith and badge of office) carried by senior priests.

 Pathfinder gives us Razmir, the "Living God", who used his "divine power" to take over a small kingdom and convert it to his worship.
 In reality, Razmir is merely a very powerful Evil Sorcerer, and his "faith" is maintained through rigorous Soviet-style "re-education".

 In Magic: The Gathering, the villain Yawgmoth is worshiped as a God by the race of minions he created, even though he never becomes a Planeswalker, which are the wizards of god-like power who oppose him.

 Hollow Earth Expedition, supplement Mysteries of the Hollow Earth.
 Titans sometimes pose as gods in order to receive offerings (food, water etc.) from primitive tribes.
 They are helped in this trickery by the fact that an adult titan is twice as tall as a human, and an old titan can be as much as thirty feet tall.